 The Chair of the Judicial Council manages work of the Judicial Council, convenes sittings of the Judicial Council and establishes agenda of sittings; represents the Judicial Council and signs decisions of the Judicial Council and other documents.

-The Deputy-chair of the Judicial Council is elected by the Judicial Council among judges represented therein.
-Judge Dzintra BALTA has been elected the Deputy-chair of the Judicial Council on September 28, 2020.
+The Deputy Chair of the Judicial Council is elected by the Judicial Council among judges represented therein.